Abhi-2516/Sign-Detection-System/README.md

 2. The model predicts the sign and displays the result.
 3. For real-time detection, the webcam captures hand signs and predicts them live.

-## Contributing
-Contributions are welcome!
-If you want to improve this project, feel free to fork the repo and submit a pull request.

-## License
-This project is licensed under the MIT License.

 ## Contact
 For inquiries, contact me at: [2516abhi43@gmail.com](mailto:2516abhi43@gmail.com)